|

 Mammograms- more harmful than helpful?

-This information has been distilled from articles from several sources who wish to remain anonymous.
-Normally we would not publish such material but, in this case, we believe the information is so important to today’s women that we feel it is appropriate to include it in the interests of public awareness.
-The references at the bottom of this page serve to verify the information herein.
+This information has been distilled from articles from several sources some of whom understandably wish to remain anonymous.
+We believe the information is so important to today’s women that we feel it is appropriate to include it in the interests of public awareness.
+The references at the bottom of this page provide more in-depth discussion.

 For over 15 years now at least one Australian physician has been advising patients NOT to have mammograms in the belief that the 'squashing' of the delicate breast tissue has the potential to do more damage than good, Lately, more and more information is being published to support this view.
 For example ...
 In one Canadian study involving 90,000 women aged between 40 and 50 who underwent annual mammograms, actually showed a 35 - 50% increase in breast cancer mortality.
 This finding was published way back in 1992 in the pre-eminent medical journal, The Lancet.
 The procedure for a mammogram involves squeezing and compressing the breast in order to get good images.
 This action has the potential to activate and spread an otherwise contained or localized cancerous mass.
 The Canadian study suggests that this "squashing" of breast tissue may actually cause the spread of diseased cells and/or the development of cancerous tumors within an otherwise healthy breast.